NF-κB: Non-drug inhibitors

 Many natural products (including anti-oxidants) that have been promoted to have anti-cancer and anti-inflammatory activity have also been shown to inhibit NF-κB.
 There is a controversial US patent (US patent 6,410,516) that applies to the discovery and use of agents that can block NF-κB for therapeutic purposes.
 This patent is involved in several lawsuits, including Ariad v.
 Lilly.
 Recent work by Karin, Ben-Neriah and others has highlighted the importance of the connection between NF-κB, inflammation, and cancer, and underscored the value of therapies that regulate the activity of NF-κB.

 Extracts from a number of herbs and dietary plants are efficient inhibitors of NF-κB activation in vitro.
 Nobiletin, a flavonoid isolated from citrus peels, has been shown to inhibit the NF-κB signaling pathway in mice.
-The circumsporozoite protein of Plasmodium falciparum has been shown to be an inhibitor of NF-κB.
+Likewise, various withanolides of Withania somnifera (Ashwagandha) have been found to have inhibiting effects on NF-κB through inhibition of proteasome mediated ubiquitin degradation of IκBα.